 Student Handbook - Medical Withdrawals

 Union College cares deeply about the physical and mental health of its students and provides health and counseling services on campus to support students.
-However, some students may experience such extreme medical or psychological conditions that their ability to function successfully or safely in their role as a student is significantly impaired.
-The College will take action which considers the welfare of the individual student and the College community.
+However, a student who displays behavior that is disruptive to the educational process or prevents him/herself from fulfilling the purpose implied by his/her registration at the College may necessitate the College to take action.
 This policy describes: 1) the types of behaviors and emergencies that the College may need to address; 2) procedures which may be used, including medical interim suspension, involuntary and voluntary medical withdrawal and the related clearance procedures; and 3) additional considerations, including academic credit, tuition, housing, and financial hardships.

 Addressing Behaviors and Emergencies